Andrew-Shay/lektor-read-full-post/README.md

 The `post.body` is `deepcopy` to `post.body_short`.
 The blog text is `split()` on the split text.
 Index `0` of the `split()` is used on the blog listing page.
-The original `post.body` is used on the dedicated post's page for the full post.
+The original `post.body` becomes the join split.
+Therefore the `split-text` no longer exists.